 Deciduous, Evergreen, Shrubs, Decorative fruit or berries

-Fast, prostrate growth to 8 in. high, 10 ft. wide.
+Evergreen.
+Fast, prostrate growth to 8 in. high and 10 ft. wide.
 Branches root along the ground.
-Leaves are bright glossy green, fruit bright red.
-All are good groundcovers in sun or partial shade and can drape over walls, cascade down slopes.Cotoneaster divaricatus
+Leaves are bright glossy green and fruit is bright red.
+All are good groundcovers in sun or partial shade and can drape over walls or cascade down slopes.Cotoneaster divaricatus

-Grows to 2–3 ft. tall, 15 ft. wide, with stiff horizontal branches and many branchlets set in a herringbone pattern.
+Deciduous.
+Grows to 2–3 ft. tall and 15 ft. wide, with stiff horizontal branches and many branchlets set in a herringbone pattern.
 Small, roundish, bright green leaves turn orange and red before falling.
 Leafless period may be brief.
 Showy red fruit.
 Effective when given enough room to spread; disfigured by cutting branches short to accommodate traffic.
 Fine bank cover or low traffic barrier.